jmcdo29/ogma/packages/nestjs-module/README.md

 Due to the incredible complex nature of Nest and its DI system, there needed to be some sort of way to tell users at bootstrap that if the interceptor is to be used, which should be the default behavior, then it should have one of the `@ogma/platform-*` packages installed, **or** a custom parser should be provided. **Every** custom parser should `extend` the `AbstractInterceptorService` to ensure that A) Typescript doesn't complain about mismatched types, and B) the `DelegatorService` which handles the calls to each parser, can be sure it is getting back what it expects.
 If you are really, _really_ sure about what you are doing, you can always override the setting with `as any` to remove the Typescript warnings, but use that at your own risk.

 The interceptor was designed to be adaptable, and to be able to work with any context thrown at it, but only if the parser for that context type is installed.
 The most common parser would be `@ogma/platform-express`, which will work for HTTP requests with the Express server running under the hood (Nest's default).
 All other parsers provided by the `@ogma` namespace follow a similar naming scheme, and are provided for what Nest can use out of the box (including microservices named in the [microservices chapter](https://docs.nestjs.com/microservices/basics) of the Nest docs.)

+Now, for the reasoning that all parsers are defaulted to false, but the module throws an error if all the options are false, is to A) ensure that the developer does not expect the interceptor to work out of the box, B) ensure that the developer is aware of what parser is being used, and C) ensure that the parser(s) being used are installed without being blindly used (this means Typescript will complain if the class doesn't exist, whereas with JavaScript it _may_ be okay if a linter is not installed).

 ### Extending Pre-Built Parsers